 Burying Claimants in an Unending Wave of Paperwork

 The insurer’s claims representative will bury you in requests for documentation regarding your disability insurance claim for the purported purpose of “updating” your file.
 The document requests have a far more nefarious purpose.
 The insurer has determined that your benefits might be terminated, so the insurer is going to meticulously review the documents you provide to find a basis for denying further benefits.
 Frequently, a nurse reviewer will prepare a summary of all of the medical records, so an “independent” medical consultant can analyze the records to develop a medical justification for your return to work.

 Field Interviews (aka In-Home Interviews)

-> An investigator who is hired under contract by the insurance company will contact you and request to meet with you.
-The individual who contacts you will be an experienced disability claims investigator.
-While he or she might make it sound like he or she was in the area, this representation is a lie.
+An investigator who is hired under contract by the insurance company will contact you and request to meet with you.
+The individual who contacts you will be an experienced disability insurance claims investigator.
+While she might make it sound like she was in the area, this representation is likely not true.
 The goal of attempting to arrange a meeting on short notice in your home is to catch you off-guard, so you make a critical mistake.
 Policyholders are under no obligation to agree to this type of impromptu meeting, and they have nothing to gain by doing so.
 The insured should insist such a meeting occur at the office of the investigator.

-> You can reach Miami Insurance Claims Lawyer J.P.
+You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].